Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-10-24-Q-Learning_DEP_3.md

 }
 ```

-## Behavioral Patterns and Clinical Implications

-Across all three models, several consistent patterns emerge that align with clinical observations of depression:

-**Reduced Behavioral Flexibility**: Depressed agents show less exploration of potentially rewarding states, particularly when mood is low.
-This computational rigidity mirrors the behavioral activation deficits seen clinically, where patients struggle to engage in potentially rewarding activities.

-**Negative Feedback Amplification**: The combination of rumination biases and mood-dependent learning creates a system where negative experiences have cascading effects on future behavior.
-A single bad outcome can influence mood, which affects learning rates, which biases future choices toward previously successful (but potentially suboptimal) actions.

-**Social Feedback Sensitivity**: Depressed agents show greater volatility in response to peer feedback, leading to more erratic behavioral patterns and potentially reinforcing social isolation when feedback is negative.

-**Identity Drift**: The dynamic trait model reveals how temporary mood episodes can create lasting changes in psychological characteristics.
-Short-term negative experiences during vulnerable periods can permanently alter an agent's approach to future situations.
+Across all three models, several patterns emerge that align with clinical observations of depression.
+Depressed agents exhibit **reduced behavioral flexibility**, showing less exploration of potentially rewarding states, particularly when mood is low; this computational rigidity mirrors the behavioral activation deficits observed clinically, where individuals struggle to engage in activities that might be rewarding.
+At the same time, negative feedback tends to be amplified: the interaction between rumination biases and mood-dependent learning creates a dynamic in which adverse experiences cascade forward, such that a single negative outcome can shift mood, alter learning rates, and bias subsequent choices toward previously successful yet potentially suboptimal actions. **Sensitivity to social feedback** also appears heightened, with depressed agents displaying greater volatility in response to peer input, producing more erratic behavioral patterns and, when feedback is negative, reinforcing tendencies toward social withdrawal.
+Finally, the dynamic trait model suggests a form of **identity drift**, where past mood episodes can produce lasting changes in psychological characteristics, allowing short-term negative experiences—especially during vulnerable periods—to reshape how an agent approaches future situations.

 ## Limitations and Future Directions